Dwarfius/VulkanRTSEngine/ReadMe.md

 Info
 ====

-This is a mutltithreaded engine project indended as a research in to Vulkan API.
-The engine features a OpenGL and Vulkan rendering backends with ability to switch them out at will.
-The engine executes a RTS-battle scenarion until stopped.
+This is a hobby project to practice developing a mutltithreaded engine.
+The engine features:
+* an OpenGL rendering backend (supporting simple feature set)
+* a resource management system with PNG, JPG, GLTF and OBJ support
+* an ImGUI integration
+* an Animation system
+* Bullet driving physics
+* a standalone benchmarking executable using Google Benchmark

 Project uses CMake(3.13).
 I'm moving as many dependencies as I can to be auto-fetched by CMake's Fetch Content.
 * CMake will fetch and configure for you: